 Subsequent to initial measurement and recognition of the liability for YEGCL's obligations under these loan guarantees, management evaluates YEGCL's guarantee portfolio and accounts for potential loss contingencies associated with the guarantees based on the estimated losses resulting from known and expected defaults.
 Each guarantee is secured by a cash deposit from the borrower and a security interest in the automobile purchased by the borrower.
-As of December 31, 2010 and 2011, YEGCL had gross receivables of Rmb 12,129 and Rmb 12,043 (US\$ 1,911), respectively, relating to payments made by YEGCL to the banks in conjunction with loans that had been defaulted and to be recovered from the individual borrowers.
-YEGCL recorded a bad debt allowance in the amount of Rmb 12,061 and Rmb 11,975 (US\$ 1,900) for other receivables, and Rmb 235 and Rmb 235 (US\$ 37) for potential losses associated with the guarantee at December 31, 2010 and 2011 respectively.
-The net receivables amount of Rmb 68 and Rmb 68 (US\$ 11) is included in "Other receivables" in the accompanying consolidated statement of financial position (See Note 23).
+As of December 31, 2011, YEGCL had gross receivables of Rmb 12,043 relating to payments made by YEGCL to the banks in conjunction with loans that had been defaulted and to be recovered from the individual borrowers.
+YEGCL recorded a bad debt allowance in the amount of Rmb 11,975 for other receivables, and Rmb 235 for potential losses associated with the guarantee at December 31, 2011.
+The net receivables amount of Rmb 68 is included in "Other receivables" in the accompanying consolidated statement of financial position (See Note 21).

-As of December 31, 2010 and 2011, the maximum potential amount of future undiscounted payments YEGCL could be required to make under the guarantees was Rmb 11,712 and Rmb 11,674 (US\$ 1,853), respectively.
-YEGCL held cash deposits of Rmb 937 and Rmb 937 (US\$ 149) as of December 31, 2010 and 2011 and security interests in automobiles with an aggregate initial purchase value of Rmb 85,275 and Rmb 85,026 (US\$ 13,493) as of December 31, 2010 and 2011, respectively.
+As of December 31, 2011, the maximum potential amount of future undiscounted payments YEGCL could be required to make under the guarantees was Rmb 11,674.
+YEGCL held cash deposits of Rmb 937 as of December 31, 2011 and security interests in automobiles with an aggregate initial purchase value of Rmb 85,026 as of December 31, 2011.
 If, in the event of default the cash deposits and the amount of recoveries, if any, from repossession of the automobiles may not entirely mitigate YEGCL's losses then, YEGCL accumulates the total expected risk against the total expected recoverable amount and provides for any expected shortfall.
-Accordingly, management recorded an accrual for potential losses associated with the guarantees in the amount of Rmb 235 and Rmb 235 (US\$ 37) as of December 31, 2010 and 2011, respectively, included in "accrued expenses and other liabilities".
+Accordingly, management recorded an accrual for potential losses associated with the guarantees in the amount of Rmb 235 as of December 31, 2011, included in "Accrued expenses and other liabilities".